manuelangladatort/website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Lecturer in Psychology at [Goldsmiths, University of London](https://www.gold.ac.uk/psychology/staff/anglada-tort-manuel-/) and Co-Director of the [MSc in Music, Mind, and Brain (MMB)](https://www.gold.ac.uk/pg/msc-music-mind-brain/) and [MMB Research Group](https://www.musicmindbrain.com/).
-I am interested in the psychological and cultural foundations of complex human behaviours, such as music and art, and the role they play in society and cultural evolution.
-My research combines methods from cross-cultural psychology, neuroscience, machine learning, computational music cognition, large-scale online experiments, and big data.
+I am a Lecturer in Psychology and Director of the [MSc in Music, Mind, and Brain (MMB)](https://www.gold.ac.uk/pg/msc-music-mind-brain/) and [MMB Research Group](https://www.musicmindbrain.com/) at [Goldsmiths, University of London](https://www.gold.ac.uk/mind-body-society/people/anglada-tort-manuel-/).
+I am interested in understanding the psychological and cultural foundations of complex human behaviours, such as music and art, and the role they play in society and culture.
+My research combines methods from cross-cultural psychology, neuroscience, machine learning, music cognition, empirical aesthetics, computational science, and big data.

 See my work on [how cultural transmission shapes the evolution of human song](https://www.sciencedirect.com/science/article/pii/S0960982223002439), read about [the influence of weather conditions on UK music success](https://royalsocietypublishing.org/doi/10.1098/rsos.221443), or check out [REPP](https://link.springer.com/article/10.3758/s13428-021-01722-2), a Python package to run high-precision synchronisation studies over the internet, such as  tapping to the beat of music.